uhlibraries-digital/bcdams-map/guidelines/title.md

 ### Preservation Guidelines

 A description of the contents of the preservation package.
+This data is derived from the ArchivesSpace title of the selected item.

 __EXAMPLES__